The Indian National Memory Championship 2022 was a huge success, BBG Bangaru Thalli Memory Awards | www.lokmattimes.com

 The kids category winners were Sunanda Sunil, Naga Anumita, Siddharth.

-The Junior category winners were Chetan Naga Anirudh, Chinmay Krishna, Amog Shetty.
+The Junior category winners were Chetan Naga Anirudh, Mr Chinmay Krishna, Amog shetty.

 The Adult category winners were Prateek Yadav, Vishvaa Rajkumar, Neena J Kalyan.